burjandedes/randomForestDrawer/Readme.md

 the usage of this package and an example random forest model too.

 ## Random Forest
-In order to get the trees you need, you must add the parameter **keep.forest = TRUE** to you fit function.
+To get the trees you need, you must add the parameter **keep.forest = TRUE** to your fit function.

 ## Data
 For now this project can read only *.rf.RDS* files